Queen's University Medicine Interview Questions

 Past Interview Questions & Tips

-The Queen’s University MMI is composed of traditional eight-minute MMI stations, each separated by a two-minute break.
+The Queen’s School of Medicine uses a combined MMI and panel interview.
+The MMI is composed of eight-minute MMI stations, each separated by a two-minute break.
 At each station, candidates interact with a broad range of interviewers including representatives of the Queen’s School of Medicine faculty, the medical student body and from the medical residency program.
 Candidates will be assessed on the following non-academic attributes in relation to the “CanMEDS” competencies:

 - Critical thinking,